elasticio/google-pubsub/README.md

 Pub/Sub offers durable message storage and real-time message delivery with high availability and consistent performance at scale.
 Pub/Sub servers run in all Google Cloud regions around the world.

+### Core concepts
+- **Topic:** A named resource to which messages are sent by publishers.
+- **Subscription:** A named resource representing the stream of messages from a single, specific topic, to be delivered to the subscribing application.
+For more details about subscriptions and message delivery semantics, see the [Subscriber Guide](https://cloud.google.com/pubsub/subscriber).
+- **Message:** The combination of data and (optional) attributes that a publisher sends to a topic and is eventually delivered to subscribers.
+- **Message attribute:** A key-value pair that a publisher can define for a message.
+For example, key `iana.org/language_tag` and value `en` could be added to messages to mark them as readable by an English-speaking subscriber.

 ## How authentication works

 PubSub component authentication works with